Esther Williams: After MGM

-After 15 years of appearing in films, Williams was threatened with contract suspension from MGM after refusing the lead role in The Opposite Sex (eventually released in 1956), a musical remake of 1939's The Women.
-The role of Mary would have been rewritten to be an aquacade star (and was eventually filled by June Allyson as "Kay", a nightclub singer).
-Williams redecorated her dressing room to accommodate returning star Grace Kelly, packed her terry cloth robes and swimsuits and drove off the studio lot.
+After 15 years of appearing in films, Williams was threatened with contract suspension from MGM after refusing the lead role in The Opposite Sex, a musical remake of 1939's The Women that was released in 1956.
+The role of Mary would have been rewritten to be an aquacade star—instead, June Allyson was cast in the role as Kay, a nightclub singer.
+Knowing that she was slowly being phased out of MGM by being given projects that were bound to be flops, Williams preferred to avoid the embarrassment and indignity of such an ending to her career.
+She redecorated her dressing room to accommodate returning star Grace Kelly, packed her terry cloth robes and swimsuits, and drove off the studio lot.
 As a result of leaving her contract, Williams lost almost $3 million in deferred contract payments, which had been taken from her paychecks over the previous 14 years and put aside as both a nest egg and a tax deferral.
 She was, however, still able to collect on the $50,000 signing bonus from when she first signed her contract.

-In 1956, she moved to Universal International and appeared in a non-musical dramatic film, The Unguarded Moment (1956).
+In 1956 she moved to Universal International and appeared in a non-musical dramatic film, The Unguarded Moment.
 After that, her film career slowly wound down.
 She later admitted that husband Fernando Lamas preferred her not to continue in films.
-She would, however, make occasional appearances on television, including mystery guest appearances for What's My Line?, The Donna Reed Show, The Ed Sullivan Show, and two aqua-specials, The Esther Williams Aqua Spectacle held in London at The Empire Pool Wembley in 1956 and Esther Williams at Cypress Gardens which was telecast on August 8, 1960.
+She would, however, make occasional appearances on television, including mystery guest spots for What's My Line?, The Donna Reed Show, The Ed Sullivan Show, and two aqua-specials, The Esther Williams Aqua Spectacle held in London at The Empire Pool Wembley in 1956 and Esther Williams at Cypress Gardens which was telecast on August 8, 1960.
 More than half of all television sets in use in the United States were tuned in to watch the Cypress Gardens special.
 In 1966, Williams was inducted into the International Swimming Hall of Fame.